-Section 16(a) of the Exchange Act requires our directors, executive officers and controller, and any persons who own more than 10% of the outstanding shares of Common Stock or owned more than 10% of the outstanding shares of Series D Preferred Stock prior to its redemption on October 15, 2010, to file with the SEC reports of ownership and changes in ownership of Common Stock and Series D Preferred Stock.
+Section 16(a) of the Exchange Act requires our directors, executive officers and controller, and any persons who own more than 10% of the outstanding shares of Common Stock to file with the SEC reports of ownership and changes in ownership of Common Stock.
 Our directors, executive officers and controller are required by SEC regulations to furnish the Company with copies of all Section 16(a) reports that they file.
 Generally, we will prepare all Section 16(a) filings with the SEC for our directors, executive officers and controller.
-Based solely on a review of the copies of such reports filed with the SEC and written representations from our directors, executive officers and controller that no other reports were required, we believe that our directors, executive officers and controller complied with all such reporting requirements during 2010 with the following exceptions: Messrs.
-Benedetti and Childress each filed one Form 4 late reporting one transaction in our Common Stock, and Mr. Akin filed two Form 4s late reporting a total of three transactions in our Common Stock
+Based solely on a review of the copies of such reports filed with the SEC and written representations from our directors, executive officers and controller that no other reports were required, we believe that our directors, executive officers and controller complied with all such reporting requirements during 2011, except for Messrs.
+Akin, Childress, Hughes, Igdaloff and Wheat, who each reported one transaction late on a Form 4.